NextCenturyCorporation/mcs-scene-generator/ILE_API.md

 dict, or list of MinMaxFloat dicts): The structure's rotation in the scene
 - `width` (float, or list of floats, or [MinMaxFloat](#MinMaxFloat) dict, or list of MinMaxFloat dicts): The width of the wall.
+Default: Between 5% and 50% of the room's maximum dimensions.
+- `thickness` (float, or list of floats, or [MinMaxFloat](#MinMaxFloat) dict, or list of MinMaxFloat dicts): The thickness of the wall.
+Default: 0.1
+- `height` (float, or list of floats, or [MinMaxFloat](#MinMaxFloat) dict, or list of MinMaxFloat dicts): The height of the wall.
+Default: The room's height.
+- `same_material_as_room` (bool, or list of bools): Whether to use the same material as the room's walls.
+If true, will ignore any `material` configured on this wall.
+Default: false
+- `ignore_bounds` (bool, or list of bools): Whether to ignore the bounds of all other objects that have already been generated at the moment this wall is being generated.
+Default: false

 #### TeleportConfig